aakarroy/Nexus-Of-Knowledge-Library-Management-System/README.md

 - **MySQL Database Integration** for efficient book & user management\
   Ensures reliable storage and retrieval of book records, user details, and transactions.

-- **Sorting Algorithm** to structure database queries\
-  Organizes and refines data fetched from the database to enhance readability and usability.

 - **Email Notifications** using Gmail SMTP\
   Automatically sends email confirmations and reminders for book issuances and due dates.